Bad Girl (Madonna song): Release and critical reception

-In Australia and numerous European countries, "Bad Girl" was released as Erotica's third official single on February 2, 1993.
+In numerous European countries, "Bad Girl" was released as Erotica's third official single on February 2, 1993, while in Australia, it was released on March 14.
 In the United States, it was released on March 11 with "Fever" as B-side.
 Upon release, "Bad Girl" was generally well received by music critics.
 For Billboard, Flick highlighted its "intense" lyrics which Joe Lynch, from the same magazine, considered to be Madonna's "most affecting".
 Benson and Metz pointed out that the song was a departure from the singer's "highly sexualized image" at the time.
 AllMusic's Jose F. Promis stated that the song's lukewarm commercial reception was not a reflection of its "artistic achievement".
+In this vein, Matthew Rettenmund –author of Encyclopedia Madonnica– added that, "the problem wasn't with the song's merits, but with timing [...] introspective, mid-tempo downers don't sail on Top 40 radio".
 Arion Berger, from Rolling Stone, called it "riveting", and pointed out that the song sees the singer recognize the "discomfort [the audience] feel[s] when sensing the human character of a woman whose function is purely sexual.
 A sex symbol herself, she coolly removes the threat of her own personality."
 J. D. Considine, for The Baltimore Sun, named it "as sobering as it is sad", and opined, "Simply hearing the quaver in her voice as she insists 'You'll always be my baby' is enough to break any listener's heart."
 Chris Willman, for Los Angeles Times, named it one of Erotica's best tracks, as it "trades in mixed emotions instead of purely catty or cornball ones".
 Slant Magazine's Sal Cinquemani deemed it a hymn to promiscuity, and Anthony Violanti, from The Buffalo News, Madonna's "personal confessional on love".
 A negative review came from Entertainment Weekly's David Browne, who dismissed it as a "lonely-at-the-top, lovesick-victim" song.
 Graham Gremore, writing for Queerty, was also dismissive of the track, referring to it as "sappy" and opining that "Thief of Hearts", another song from Erotica, would've made a better single.